redblobgames/circular-obstacle-pathfinding/README.md

 For external bitangents, &theta; = acos((r1 - r2) / P).
 It doesn't
-matter whether circle A or B is bigger, but as shown in the diagram, &theta; appears on the side of A toward B, but on the side of B away from A. But if the difference in size of the two circles is greater than the separation of the centers, then acos((r1 - r2) / P) is undefined.
-This mean one circle is completely inside the other, and there are no external bitangents for the circles.
+matter whether circle A or B is bigger, but as shown in the diagram, &theta; appears on the side of A toward B, but on the side of B away from A. If the difference in size of the two circles is greater than the separation of the centers, acos((r1 - r2) / P) is undefined.
+This corresponds to the case where one circle is completely inside the other, for which there are no external bitangents.

 ## Generating hugging edges

-A hugging edge is an arc of a circles which connects the endpoints of two different bitangents which touch the circle.
+A hugging edge is an arc of a circle which connects the endpoints of two different bitangents which touch the circle.
 Each hugging edge starts at the endpoint of a bitangent, traverses around the circle, and terminates at the endpoint of a different bitangent.
 Importantly,